 Say what?!
 Ok, did I lose you already?
 Don’t worry, I’ll explain what all this means right away.

 What you’re looking at here is a boilerplate starting point for virtually all websites (which also means you get to copy and paste, hooray!).
-The<html> </html> tags surrounding everything else are HTML brackets that open and close the document.
+The

-Everything inside is<head> the head of the document.
+the head of the document.
 Here we store things like meta tags, the title of your page, any external CSS and Javascript files to reference as well as additional information to help get your site noticed in search engines.

 (If you’re familiar with older versions of HTML, you’ll notice some elements like ‘charset’ have now been simplified and are included in meta tags too.)

-Finally, <body> is where the main content of your page goes and most of this guide is dedicated to explaining how to get it there.
+is where the main content of your page goes and most of this guide is dedicated to explaining how to get it there.

 The HTML tags that dictate all of these common page elements give you a way to logically organize your code and make it easy to understand and follow.
 The structure you see above is very typical for web pages and you see it all around the Internet, including on the websites of a news organization like The Guardian, The BBC, CNN or Fox News.